mitsuhiko/when/README.md

 ## Usage

 Basically takes a single argument which is a string which describes the format in roughly this syntax.
-At the moment the first location is necessary but the other location is optional.
+Both locations are optional.
+The "local" location always refers to the current machine's timezone.

 ```
 time and date in location -> other location